Hello, Georgia Cyclists and Cycling Supporters!

 I first started cycling, like most people, as a kid.
 My first ride was a blue and yellow Big Wheel, and then as a surly teenager I rode a neon pink GT Performer with white mag wheels (I could do a pretty mean “cherry picker”).
 In 2001, I started cycling again, for daily errands and general transportation.
 I quickly noticed how unnecessarily difficult it was to be a bicycle commuter, so I joined BikeAthens and got to work.

-I look forward to partnering with all of you hard-working, front-line advocates.
-You are the one who makes change happen!
-I hope to see you at future events.
-In the meantime, please feel free to contact me!
+I look forward to meeting and partnering with Georgia's transportation professionals, elected leaders, and front-line local advocates.
+You are the people who make change happen.
+If you ever want to discuss bicycling issues in Georgia, please feel free to contact me!

-Together, we will make Georgia a great place for bicycling!
+Together, we will improve bike safety and make Georgia a great place for bicycling.